-However, if you are considering renewal of your IT infrastructure, require new forecasting products, need to extend or reduce the amount of vendors engaged or you are starting from scratch to build a forecasting solution, then you will find a lot of information about important considerations in this process in this recommended practices guideline.
+However, if you are considering renewal of your IT infrastructure, require new forecasting products, need to extend or reduce the amount of vendors engaged or you are starting from scratch to build a forecasting solution, then the information in this recommended practices guideline will provide input to important considerations in this process.
+An overview of the decision support tool to help develop structured processes in the design and planning for a new or renewal of a forecasting solution can be found in chapter 3, while chapters 1 and 2 provide background information and initial considerations.

 It is recommended to use the table of contents actively to find the topics that are most relevant for you.